+- 1. The Physician agrees to provide hours of service per year.

+- 2. The Physician will provide the following Services:

+- •

+-

+- •

-1. The I Physician agrees to provide nours of service per year.
-2. The l Physician will provide the following services: (the "Services") • • • inclu understood and agreed that more detailed descriptions of the Services will be ded in this Appendix as negotiated at the local level between the Physician and the cy, but must include the following. (a) Participation in the evaluation of the efficiency, quality and delivery of the Services, including and without limiting the generality of the foregoing, participation in medical audits, peer and interdisciplinary reviews, chart reviews and incident report reviews. (b) Submission to the Agency all reports reasonably required by the Agency within 30 days of the Agency's written request.
-3. The I Physician will supply the following support, technology, material and supplies: 4.
-The A Agency will provide the following support, technology, material and supplies:
+It is understood and agreed that more detailed descriptions of the Services will be included in this Appendix as negotiated at the local level between the Physician and the Agency, but must include the following:

+- (a) Participation in the evaluation of the efficiency, quality and delivery of the Services, including and without limiting the generality of the foregoing, participation in medical audits, peer and interdisciplinary reviews, chart reviews, and incident report reviews. - (b) Submission to the Agency all reports reasonably required by the Agency within 30 days of the Agency's written request. - 3.
+The Physician will supply the following support, technology, material and supplies: - 4.
+The Agency will provide the following support, technology, material and supplies: